Summary of Table Service Functionality

 Shared Key and Shared Key Lite Authentication

 The Table service requires that each request be authenticated.
 Both Shared Key and Shared Key Lite authentication are supported.
 Shared Key authentication is more secure and is recommended for requests made against the Table service using the REST API.
-The Microsoft .NET Client Library for WCF Data Services supports Shared Key Lite authentication only.

 For more information about authenticating requests, see Authentication for the Windows Azure Storage Services.